 Effective on the date of the MSC Income Listing and pursuant to the Advisory Agreement, MSC Income will pay the Adviser a base management fee and incentive fees as compensation for investment management services under the Advisory Agreement.
-The base management fee is calculated at an annual rate of 1.5% of the Company's average total assets (including cash and cash equivalents), payable quarterly in arrears, and will be calculated based on the average value of the Company's total assets (including cash and cash equivalents), payable quarterly in arrears, and will be calculated based on the average value of the Company's total assets (including cash and cash equivalents) at the end of the two most recently completed calendar quarters.
+The base management fee is calculated at an annual rate of 1.5% of the Company's average total assets (including cash and cash equivalents), payable quarterly in arrears, and will be calculated based on the average value of the Company's total assets (including cash and cash equivalents) at the end of the two most recently completed calendar quarters.
 The determination of total assets will reflect changes in the fair value of portfolio investments reflecting both unrealized appreciation and unrealized depreciation.
 All or any part of base management fee not taken as to any quarter will be deferred without interest and may be taken in such other quarter as the Adviser shall determine, unless the Adviser expressly and in writing delivered to the Company permanently waives receipt of such base management fee, in which event the Company shall forever be relieved of the obligation to pay such base management fee for such quarter.
 The base management fee for any partial quarter will be appropriately pro-rated.

-Under the Advisory Agreement, the base management fee will be reduced to an annual rate of (i) .25% of the average value of the Company's total assets (including cash and cash equivalents) commencing with the first full calendar quarter following the date on which the aggregate fair value of the Company's total assets (including cash and cash equivalents) commencing with the first full calendar quarter following the date on which the aggregate fair value of the Company's total assets (including cash and cash equivalents) commencing with the first full calendar quarter following the date on which the aggregate fair value of the Company's total assets (including cash and cash equivalents) commencing with the first full calendar quarter following the date on which the aggregate fair value of the Company's investments in its LMM portfolio companies falls below 7.5% of the Company's total investment portfolio at fair value.
+Under the Advisory Agreement, the base management fee will be reduced to an annual rate of (i)l.25% of the average value of the Company's total assets (including cash and cash equivalents) commencing with the first full calendar quarter following the date on which the aggregate fair value of the Company's investments in its LMM portfolio companies falls below 20% of the Company's total investment portfolio at fair value, and (ii)1.00% of the average value of the Company's total assets (including cash and cash equivalents) commencing with the first full calendar quarter following the date on which the aggregate fair value of the Company's investments in its LMM portfolio companies falls below 7.5% of the Company's total investment portfolio at fair value.